SIMMORSAL/react-rich-content/Readme.md

 ### Data List

-Rich Content works by getting a list of Rich Chunk JS objects.
+Rich Content works by getting a list of Rich Chunk javascript objects.
 Each Rich Chunk holds content such as text, image, or video, and information about how they are presented.
 Rich Content then reads the list and generates a jsx element for each item in the list.

 [Click Here](./src/models/RichChunkModel.ts) to see the complete Rich Chunk model.

-#### For an in-depth demonstration of Rich Content features, please visit this link:
+_**For an in-depth demonstration of Rich Content features, please visit this link:**_

-### <a style="color: #fff; background-color: #8e44bb; padding: 8px 8px 11px 8px; border-radius: 5px; margin-left: 12px" href="https://vextra.vercel.app/portfolio/rich-content-handbook" target="_blank">🌐 vextra.vercel.app/portfolio/rich-content-handbook</a>
+<a style="color: #fff; background-color: #8e44bb; padding: 8px 8px 11px 8px; border-radius: 5px; margin-left: 12px" href="https://vextra.vercel.app/portfolio/rich-content-handbook" target="_blank">**🌐 vextra.vercel.app/portfolio/rich-content-handbook**</a>

 ### Config Object

-_!this part is not implemented in the code yet!_
+TODO _!this part is not implemented in the code yet!_

-Todo

 ## Demo